Syria: French Mandate

 In 1920, a short-lived independent Kingdom of Syria was established under Faisal I of the Hashemite family.
 However, his rule over Syria ended after only a few months, following the Battle of Maysalun.
 French troops occupied Syria later that year after the San Remo conference proposed that the League of Nations put Syria under a French mandate.
 General Gouraud had according to his secretary de Caix two options: "Either build a Syrian nation that does not exist... by smoothing the rifts which still divide it" or "cultivate and maintain all the phenomena, which require our arbitration that these divisions give".
 De Caix added "I must say only the second option interests me".
 This is what Gouraud did.

 In 1925, Sultan al-Atrash led a revolt that broke out in the Druze Mountain and spread to engulf the whole of Syria and parts of Lebanon.
-Al-Atrash won several battles against the French, notably the Battle of al-Kafr on 21 July 1925, the Battle of al-Mazraa on 2–3 August 1925, and the battles of Salkhad, al-Musayfirah and Suwayda.
+Al-Atrash won several battles against the French, notably the Battle of al-Kafr on 21 July 1925, the Battle of al-Mazraa on 2–3 August 1925, and the battles of Salkhad, al-Musayfirah and Sweida.
 France sent thousands of troops from Morocco and Senegal, leading the French to regain many cities, although resistance lasted until the spring of 1927.
 The French sentenced al-Atrash to death, but he had escaped with the rebels to Transjordan and was eventually pardoned.
 He returned to Syria in 1937 after the signing of the Syrian-French Treaty.